 The questions were simple, required minimal brain activity, little time and were part of casual conversations carried on in a very busy management office.

 I did not realize as I embarked on this info quest what value there may, or may not, be in asking for the info let alone what to do with ‘it’ once I gathered ‘it’.
 I call this going with the flow and it works for me, so far.
 The three questions follow:

 1.)
 Do you know your neighbour?

 2.)
 How many people do you know in your building?

 3.)
-Do you talk to people in your elevators, at the pool, in the lobby or elsewhere after you come home, if you do not know them?
+Do you talk to people in your elevators, at the pool, in the lobby or elsewhere after you come home if you do not know them?

 I mean, REALLY, who honestly knows who lives upstairs, downstairs, across the hall or even next door?
 Do we know?
 Should we know?
 Do we care?
 Should we care?
 What difference is there?
-What different might there be?
+What differences might there be?
 Answers to these easily overlooked questions vary with shades ranging from black to white, and all the way back through a seemingly eternal grey fog of ‘busy-ness’ and preponderances.

 Pause on this vein of thought, for a few minutes, and give your mind a rest as you allow the story below to unfold, moment by moment.